vitsto/animal_shelter/README.md

-# animal_shelter
+# Animal shelter

-- What the project does
+## What the project does

 The project is a Spring-Boot application integrated with the Telegram-bot and created for animal shelter needs.

-- Why the project is useful
+## Why the project is useful

 This application allows processing requests from potential and current pets’ keepers.
 Using Telegram-bot people may get different information about the shelter, dogs and cats, contact with volunteers and send them a weekly report about a pet.

-- How users can get started with the project
+## How users can get started with the project

-*Добавить позднее инструкцию по запуску проекта*
+To use this application you should install [Telegram Desktop](https://desktop.telegram.org/?setln=ru), [PostgreSQL Database](https://www.postgresql.org/download/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows) with Maven Build system.

-- Who maintains and contributes to the project
+## Who maintains and contributes to the project

-*Добавить позднее*
+The application was written by Stolyarov Vitaliy, Scherbakov Anton and Fomina Marina.
+This is a team training project within [Java-developers](https://sky.pro/courses/programming/java-developer) studying process at [Skypro online university](https://sky.pro/).